 I now live in Armagh, my adopted home – but I’m originally from Fintona City, hup the road in Tyrone.
 I am the least snobby person in the entire world, love old things/retro looking things, a good natter and like nearly every other Photographer I have ever met I love coffee.
 Lots and lots of it.
 I need it to function (I repeat – three-kids-under-eight).
 I am a fan of all types of music, everything from Fleetwood Mac, The Smiths etc right through to a bitta Kylie when I am out running.
 I enjoy big blustery walks on the highest mountain I can find.
 I love trees and wild flowers, crumbly old buildings and wee bits of history.
 I also have a loud laugh that I try to repress and enjoy a wee dram of whiskey now and again!
 I find there is humour to be found in the most silly or serious parts of life.

 I shoot on a mixture of digital, medium format and 35mm film cameras.
-Nothing can beat the true look of film photography combined with perfect light.
-I am always searching for that.
 I am not a fan of traditional "overly set up" photography and try to avoid stiff looking, overly formal photos as much possible.
 I approach a wedding as a story, with every image I take building up an entire picture of your day, piece by piece.
 I look for these three things – good light, good connections and all things natural.
 That is my trinity.
 I don’t look for perfection.
 I am much more inclined to take photographs in a patch of wild weeds than a designated “photo location”!
 If a little one is pulling faces, then let them!
 Thats their personality – its real.